alvrogd/delta/README.md

 * GNU C Compiler.
 * CMake 3.0 or greater.
+* The Fast Lexical Analyzer (flex).

-Any recent Linux distribution should support them out of the box.
-If anything, you may have to manually install CMake.
+Any recent Linux distribution should support them.
+You may have to manually install CMake and/or flex.
 On Ubuntu, you would just need to run:

 ```
 apt update
 apt install cmake
+apt install flex
 ```

+Specifically, this project was tested under:

+* GNU C Compiler 9.3.0
+* CMake 3.16.3
+* flex 2.6.4

 ### Compiling the project